 Segment III - Port Everglades Sand Bypass

-The Port Everglades Sand Bypass project will completed through four phases of work: dredging, north jetty enhancement, artificial reef mitigation, and rubble removal.
-Dredging work has been awarded to Great Lakes Dredge and Dock with work to begin September 2024.
+The Sand Bypass project will be completed through four phases of work: dredging, north jetty enhancement, artificial reef mitigation, and rubble removal.
+Dredging work has been awarded to Great Lakes Dredge and Dock.
 Completion of the Project in total is estimated by the end of 2025.

 Background